ubuntu-mate/ubuntu-mate.org/blog/20160630-ubuntu-mate-yakkety-alpha1.md

 ### What changed since Ubuntu MATE 16.04 was released?

 Before we list what's been added and updated, lets go over what has been dropped (for good) and what is temporarily missing.

   * **GNOME Main Menu (as used in the openSUSE layout) has been dropped.**
     * No one in the MATE team believes this applet is good enough to port to GTK3+.
 As it is GTK2+ only and has nobody to port or maintain it, this applet will be dropped for good.
-  * **The openSUSE layout is currently missing but will be re-instated in MATE Desktop 1.16.**
+  * **The openSUSE layout is currently missing, but will be re-instated in MATE Desktop 1.16.**
     * This will feature a different menu applet.
   * The **Mutiny layout is currently missing but will be re-instated** when the `topmenu-gtk` MATE applet has been rebuilt for GTK3+
-  * **Pidgin will no longer installed by default**
+  * **Pidgin will no longer be installed by default**
     * Pidgin is now available in the Software Boutique.
   * *Cheese is not currently installed by default but will be re-instated* as a default application when [merge proposal 298171](https://code.launchpad.net/~ubuntu-mate-dev/cheese/caja-compatibility/+merge/298141) is merged and released.
     * Cheese is available in the Software Boutique.